-The British Nutrition Foundation is preparing to raise awareness about healthy and sustainable diets, and empower millions of children and adults to make positive changes, during its 'biggest and best' 10th anniversary Healthy Eating Week, taking place 13 - 17 June 2022.
+The British Nutrition Foundation is preparing to raise awareness about healthy and sustainable diets, and empower millions of adults and children to make positive changes towards ensuring that what they eat is not just good for their bodies but also for the planet, during its 'biggest and best' 10th anniversary Healthy Eating Week, taking place 13 - 17 June 2022.

-Sara Stanner, Science Director at British Nutrition Foundation, said: "School children today are more aware of the need to protect the environment than those who were in school ten years ago when we held the first Healthy Eating Week.
-However, they aren't yet necessarily making the connection between their food and eating habits and the health of the planet.
-The volume and proliferation of information sources that children are consuming ten years on, many of which are sharing misinformation, is also causing confusion and may negatively impact healthy dietary behaviours."
+Sara Stanner, Science Director at British Nutrition Foundation, said: "People today are more aware of the need to protect the environment than they were ten years ago when we held the first Healthy Eating Week.
+However, they aren't yet necessarily making the connection between their food and eating habits, and the health of the planet.
+The volume and proliferation of information sources that people are consuming ten years on, many of which are sharing misinformation, is also causing confusion and may negatively impact healthy dietary behaviours."

-With the aim of helping to debunk misunderstandings and empower teachers, school staff and students to achieve a diet that is both healthy and sustainable, British Nutrition Foundation Healthy Eating Week 2022 will focus on how to 'Eat well for you and the planet'.
+With the aim of helping to debunk misunderstandings and empower people to achieve a diet that is both healthy and sustainable, British Nutrition Foundation Healthy Eating Week 2022 will focus on how to 'Eat well for you and the planet'.